Bachelor of Arts/Master of International Relations

 Course rules

-To complete the Bachelor of Arts/Master of International Relations students must pass 36 credit points and meet the following course rules to be eligible to graduate:
+To complete the Bachelor of Arts/Master of International Relations you must pass 36 credit points.
+This includes:

 - 24 credit points from the Bachelor of Arts